 If you were to increase the leakage resistance Rm the slope would become more shallow.
 Conversely if the axial resistance Raxial were to increase you would get a sharper, faster drop in potential.

-The best way to get a feel for the interaction of the various parameters of the dendrite is to run a simulator.
-Download and install the SETI network dendrite simulator (below) which contains a Step function input and calculates the various results and displays it in an interactive way.
+The best way to get a feel for the interaction of the various parameters of the dendrite is to run a simulation.
+Download and install the SETI network Simulator if you have not already (as described in section 3.
+Neuron Simulator).